Jake Hildebrand makes 39 saves in the loss.

 In concert with his role of CCHA commissioner, Anastos has served as the president of the Hockey Commissioner's Association (HCA), a group comprised of the five commissioners from NCAA Division I Hockey.
 The HCA addresses common issues and concerns at a national level, and the group's efforts include on-going discussions with the NHL's corporate office in New York, sponsorship of the annual Warrior Ice Breaker Tournament and the College Hockey All-Access radio show on NHL Home Ice.

 In 2009, in his capacity as president of the HCA, he spearheaded a college hockey delegation which traveled to Florida to meet with the 30 general managers of NHL teams.
 The same year, he was key in the procuring of a grant from the National Hockey League through USA Hockey.
 The funding was used by the Anastos-led HCA to create College Hockey Inc., an educational and promotional entity charged with raising the profile and help foster the growth of college hockey.
-Now in its fourth year, College Hockey Inc. is under the direction of Executive Director Mike Snee.
+Now in its fifth year, College Hockey Inc. is under the direction of Executive Director Mike Snee.

 Anastos' commitment to growing the sport has resulted in an annual statewide celebration known as "Hockey Day in Michigan" The grass roots initiative, which includes the live broadcast of two CCHA games on FOX Sports Detroit, has been successfully imitated by USA Hockey to encourage fans, players, coaches and officials to unite in their passion for their sport and help introduce others to the game.